MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 **Set the break on access breakpoint for the *greeting* variable**

 An alternative way to perform this investigation, would be to set a breakpoint on suspect variables and examine what code is changing them.
-For example to set a breakpoint on the size varible in the GetCppConGreeting method, use this procedure.
+For example, to set a breakpoint on the greeting variable in the GetCppConGreeting method, use this procedure.

 This portion of the walkthrough assumes that you are still located at the breakpoint from the previous section.